DimEvil/VISdatapaper/VIS-occurrences-paper.md

 ![Figure 7](images/image_7.png)

-*11 Flemsih sub basins, the west green area drain to the river Yser (Ijzerbekken), the blue to the river Scheldt* and the eastern green drain to the river Meuse*
+*River Yser (green); Scheldt(light blue); Meuse(light green) 11 Flemsih sub basins, the west green area drain to the river Yser (Ijzerbekken), the blue to the river Scheldt and the eastern green drain to the river Meuse*

 ###Estuarien habitats